 The committee brought together diverse stakeholders, including relevant Ministries/Departments of the Government of India, Reserve Bank of India, industry associations and academia, to look into various aspects of the gold market.

-The committee had in-depth consultations with a wider group of stakeholders, through sub-groups formed on distinct themes pertaining to the gold market.
-It also deliberated upon the current status of the gold market as well as on its issues, challenges, opportunities and strategic policy impetus required to improve exports, generate employment, expand outreach of the gold monetisation scheme and boost the domestic supply of gold.
+The committee had in-depth consultations with a wider group of stakeholders, through subgroups formed on distinct themes pertaining to the gold market.
+It also deliberated upon the current status of the gold market as well as on its issues, challenges and opportunities.
+The committee also discussed the strategic policy impetus required to improve exports, generate employment, expand outreach of the gold monetisation scheme and boost the domestic supply of gold.

-The major recommendations of this committee are structured into five key focus areas.
-These are
+The major recommendations of this committee deal with five focus areas.
+These are:

-This report provides a robust foundation for realising the policy intent stated in the Union Budget of 2018-19, for developing a comprehensive gold policy.
-This will pave the way for realising the transformational potential of India’s gold market.
+The report provides a robust foundation for realising the policy intent stated in the Union Budget of 2018-19, for developing a comprehensive gold policy.